 - The bottom part is the most vulnerable to things like dumbbells and weight plates rolling into it.
 Rolling a dumbbell into a mirror will often at least crack it.

-The exception is for things like dancing, Pilatus and yoga.
-For those type of exercise you do want the mirrors to go down to the floor.
+The exception is for things like dancing, Pilatus, and yoga.
+For those types of exercise, you do want the mirrors to go down to the floor.

 How wide should a gym mirror be?